 They will treat you professionally and deal with the purchase of your home with the utmost integrity.
 Find a salesperson here

-OUR WEBSITE - www.lodge.co.nz
+Our website - www.lodge.co.nz

-The website of the New Zealand Realtors Network, a group of independent real estate companies with over 1800 salespeople throughout New Zealand.
+The website of the New Zealand Realtors Network, is a group of independent real estate companies with over 1800 salespeople throughout New Zealand.
 Lodge Real Estate are proud members of this network.

 It’s a good idea to register for Property Alerts with relevant property websites.
 That way as soon as a property comes on the market matching your criteria you will know about it.
-You can register for Lodge Property Alerts here.

 Lodge’s five high profile residential offices have a window display of properties for sale in the front window.
 You are welcome to look at these at any time.
-They will also show which properties are going up for auction in the near future.

 Before you make an offer, we recommend that you involve your lawyer, get sufficient property checks done and, if you're making a conditional offer, decide on the conditions.